wookey-project/driver-stm32f4xx-can/doc/api.rst

 This permits to keep the libcan reentrant and allows the usage of multiple contexts by the same application.

-The CAN driver's declaration must be executed before the end of the task initialization phase (see EwoK kernel API).
+The CAN driver's declaration must be executed before the end of the task's initialization phase (see EwoK kernel API).
 This function declares the device to the kernel, requesting an access to it.
 The only required field needed in the context is the CAN identifier (*port* field) which specifies the CAN device to